Author Guidelines

 • Ensure all references cited in the text are included in the reference list and vice versa.

-• Verify that URLs are correct and accessible.
+• Verify that URLs and DOIs are correct and accessible.

 • Supplementary files may contain citations and references, but they must also be listed in the main reference list.

-For further questions or additional clarifications, please refer to the latest guidelines from the editorial office.
+For any specific queries or further clarifications, please refer to the latest edition of the APA Publication Manual or contact the editorial office.